ktshen/CSE571-TeamProject/README.md

 # CSE 571-TeamProject
-Implementation and analysis of the bi-directional search described in the paper 'Bidirectional Search That Is Guaranteed to Meet in the Middle' by Robert C. Holte, Ariel Felner, Guni Sharon, and Nathan R. Sturtevant.
+Implementation and analysis of the bi-directional search described in the paper "Bidirectional Search That Is Guaranteed to Meet in the Middle" by Robert C. Holte, Ariel Felner, Guni Sharon, and Nathan R. Sturtevant(`http://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12320/12109`).
 This was done in the pacman environment, which was provided to us as the instructor.

 ## Instructions
 1. Change directory to "CSE571-TeamProject"